-The M.A.T. is a very flexible program designed to meet the needs of pastors, missionaries, and teachers who are unable to relocate to the area.
+The M.A.
+(Theology) is a very flexible program designed to meet the needs of pastors, missionaries, and teachers who are unable to relocate to the area.
 Both concentrations can be completed in two years through the modules.

-Master of Arts in Theology Core
+Master of Arts (Theology) Core

-The M.A.T. degree consists of 36 credit hours: 18 credits form the core, while 18 credits form the concentration.
+The M.A.
+(Theology) degree consists of 36 credit hours: 18 credits form the core, while 18 credits form the concentration.

 Students in any concentration will take the following courses: